bleronaj/MyNotes/README.md

 ## Contribution

-Contributions are welcome!
-If you have suggestions for improvements or encounter any issues, please open an issue or submit a pull request.
+We welcome contributions from the community to help make MyNotes even better!
+If you have any suggestions for improvements, new features, or encounter any issues while using the app, please don't hesitate to open an issue or submit a pull request.
+Your contributions are highly appreciated and will help us in our mission to create a top-notch note-taking iOS app.

 ## Author